hypo69/hypo/pytest/gemini/src/suppliers/aliexpress/api/api.md

 1. **Mocking:** The code now uses `unittest.mock.Mock` to mock dependencies like `api_request` and `parse_products`.
 This is *crucial* for unit testing; you don't want to make actual API calls in your tests.
 The `Mock` objects allow you to control their return values and raise exceptions as needed.

-2. **Clearer Test Cases:**  The test cases are now more focused and demonstrate how to check for different scenarios: valid inputs, empty results, and exceptions.
+2. **Clearer Test Cases:**  The test cases are now more focused and demonStarte how to check for different scenarios: valid inputs, empty results, and exceptions.

-3. **`pytest.raises` for Exceptions:**  The code demonstrates how to use `pytest.raises` to assert that the expected exceptions (`ProductsNotFoudException`, `InvalidTrackingIdException`, `CategoriesNotFoudException`) are raised when appropriate.
+3. **`pytest.raises` for Exceptions:**  The code demonStartes how to use `pytest.raises` to assert that the expected exceptions (`ProductsNotFoudException`, `InvalidTrackingIdException`, `CategoriesNotFoudException`) are raised when appropriate.

 4. **Fixtures:** The `api_instance` fixture is set up correctly to create a new `AliexpressApi` instance for each test.